 Noon positions its AI as a fully autonomous recruiting agent - one that can handle the entire top-of-funnel process without human intervention.
 The pitch is appealing: describe the role, and the agent goes to work.
 But autonomous doesn’t always mean accurate.
 When an AI agent operates without a structured database to search, it’s making judgment calls about which online profiles are relevant, current, and contactable.
 Those judgment calls can vary run-to-run.

 Noon AI doesn’t publish a comparable candidate acceptance rate.
 Without that benchmark, it’s hard to evaluate whether Noon’s autonomous agent is finding the right people or just finding people.
 For teams that need predictable, auditable sourcing results - especially in regulated industries - the distinction matters.
+Predictability is the point.

 Which Platform Delivers Better Outreach Results?